irods-contrib/metalnx-web/docs/INSTALL.md

 <font color="#000000">

-Metalnx is a web application designed to work alongside the iRODS (integrated Rule-Oriented Data System) [ [irods.org](http://www.irods.org)].
+Metalnx is a web application designed to work alongside the [iRODS (integrated Rule-Oriented Data System)](http://www.irods.org).
 It provides a graphical UI that can help simplify most administration, collection management, and metadata management tasks removing the need to memorize the long list of icommands.

 This installation guide will provide information on how to install the components necessary to run Metalnx along with installation the application.

 At a high level Metalnx is dependent on the following software components being available:

-- The Metalnx application, the Metalnx Remote Monitor Daemon (RMD), and the Metalnx iRODS msi (micro service) files all being built and available as either .rpm or .deb files.
+- The Metalnx application, the Metalnx Remote Monitor Daemon (RMD), and the Metalnx iRODS MSI (microservice) files all being built and available as either .rpm or .deb files.
 - Apache Tomcat (for running EMC Metalnx which is a Java servlet)
 - iRODS runtime API
 - MySQL or PostgreSQL (we use a database to hold Metalnx operational information)